leventerguder/injavawetrust-designpattern/injavawetrust-dive-into-design-patterns/behavioral-design-patterns/observer-design-pattern/observer-design-pattern-notes.md

 Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they're observing.

+Observer is a behavioral design pattern that allows some objects to notify other objects about changes in their state.
+The observer pattern provides a way to subscribe and unsubscribe to and from these events for any object that implements subscriber interface.

+## Usage of the pattern in Java

+The Observer pattern is pretty common in Java code, especially in the GUI components.
+It provides a way to reach to events happening in other objects without coupling to their classes.

+- java.util.Observer / java.util.Observable
+- java.util.EventListener
+- javax.servlet.http.HttpSessionBindingListener
+- javax.servlet.http.HttpSessionAttributeListener
+- javax.faces.event.PhaseListener

+The pattern can be recognized by subscription methods, that store objects in a list and by calls to update method issued to objects in that list.

 ## Real-World Analogy

 If you subscribe to a newspaper or magazine, you no longer need to go to the store to check if the next issue is